manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 }
 ```
 Calls must behave identically regardless of where the method is implemented; polymorphism must be preserved when using `part`
 classes.
-As such the call to `student.getTitledName()` results just as before:
+As such the call to `student.getTitledName()` dispatches dynamically as before:
 ```text
     Student Milton
 ```
-Inside Person `this` refers to MyStudent even when called from PersonPart.
+Inside the Person interface `this` refers to StudentPart even when called from PersonPart.

 # Diamonds